tbuchi888/golang-slashcommand-k8s/README.md

 # golang-slashcommand-k8s
 This is BOT by gollang for slash command of mattermost and Slack.
-And Dockerfile,k8s files.
+And run on Docker and k8s.
+But these are still being verified.

 ## Usage